I’m New! What should I know?

 Where can I get more information about Good Shepherd?

 Stop at the Welcome Center in Good Shepherd’s entryway.
 There, you will find helpful volunteers and printed materials that will answers many of your questions about Good Shepherd.
-For more information about partnership at Good Shepherd or what we believe about Jesus and his teachings, please speak with a pastor.
+For more information about partnership at Good Shepherd or what we believe about Jesus and his teachings, please speak with our pastor.